DallanQ/lotr_journeys_in_middle_earth/Manual.md

 After following all the instructions in the app, the player begins their adventure.

-> Image showing map tiles added together to show the player where to go and space allowed for more map tiles to be added.
-Each map tile has a code.
+> An image of a collection of map tiles and an arrow pointing to the map tile collection indicating there is a 304A code on one of the map tile at the top right corner.

 ## PLAYING THE GAME (page 6)